-Hrithik Roshan Stands Up For A Student Who Was Bullied By His Teacher For Having A Stutter!
+Hrithik Roshan Stands Up For A Student Who Was Bullied By His Teacher For Stuttering!

 Hrithik Roshan is one of the most successful actors today.
 But the handsome hunk has had his own battles to fight during his growing years.
 The superstar had a stammering problem and not many know that he underwent speech therapy sessions, so that he could speak fluently.
-In his interview with Quint in 2016, Hrithik had opened up about about how his school and college days were "hell" for him because of his speech impediment.
+In his interview with Quint in 2016, Hrithik had opened up about how his school and college days were "hell" for him because of his speech impediment.

-So, recently when a fan tweeted to him saying that her cousin was facing the similar issue at his college and how he had lost his confidence after being humiliated by his teacher for stammering during a presentation, the War star stood up for the boy and slammed the teacher for the shameful act.
+Recently, a fan tweeted about her cousin, who was facing a similar issue at his college, and how he lost his confidence after being humiliated by his teacher for stammering during a presentation.
+War star, Hrithik stood up for the boy and slammed the teacher for the shameful act.

 In a series of tweets, a Twitter user by the name Marium Zufiqar opened up about her cousin's ordeal.